mail us | mail this page

 slapcat

 Updated to 2.4.
-STOP SLAPD BEFORE RUNNING - though the lastest versions (2.3+) of OpenLDAP suggest that if either an HDB or BDB backend is being used then it is safe to leave slapd running when using slapcat. slapcat is used to generate an LDIF based upon the contents of an LDAP database.
+STOP SLAPD BEFORE RUNNING - though the latest versions (2.3+) of OpenLDAP suggest that if either an HDB or BDB backend is being used then it is safe to leave slapd running when using slapcat. slapcat is used to generate an LDIF based upon the contents of an LDAP database.
 It opens the database determined by the database number or suffix and writes the corresponding LDIF to standard output or the specified file (-l argument).
 OpenLDAP should not be running when this command is issued.

 The LDIF generated by this utility can be used by slapadd.
 As the entries are in database order, not superior first order, they cannot be loaded with ldapadd without being reordered.